joelcpinheiro/nginx_reverseproxy/README.md

-## Nginx Reverse Proxy with cache to webserver local like apache running on port 8080
+## Nginx Reverse Proxy with cache to webserver local running Apache on port 8080

 ### Steps